algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 //IMAGE MONTAGE PLUS EXPLICATION //

-Our solution consist to make communicate the Lora-E5 board and the bluepill.
+Our solution consists in making communicate the Lora-E5 board and the bluepill.
 The blue pill is the brain of this device.
-Just to remind, the programm need to be in go and tinygo for the bluepill and for the Lora-E5 we can communicate with it only by "AT COMMAND".
-To communicate between both board  we gonna use the protocole Lora(refer to the gloassary). <br>
+As a reminder, the programm need to be in Go and TinyGo for the bluepill and for the Lora-E5 we can communicate with it only by "AT COMMAND".
+To communicate between both boards we are going to use the protocole LoRa (refer to the glossary). <br>
 **Why use LoRa and LoRaWAN Technologies?** <br>
 There are several advantages of using LoRa and LoRaWAN technology.